-Use a Strength/Resource and SPEND A TOKEN to ignore Complications and narrate what happens Hire me for a gig or hook me up with one to Activate a Weakness and invite trouble to Mark that Weakness and GAIN A TOKEN Repair Hacking Entertainer Chemist Medicine Pilot Silver tongue Fast hands Lucky Hidden caches of supplies [R] Safe-houses and escape routes [R] ASK A QUESTION from this list at SPEND A TOKEN to get a full and he "What should I be on the lookout for he "Who might be able to help with this?"
-"What's the word on the street about the "How might I be of service to this person "Where could I get hold of or ASK THE SPIRITS Let them see your true self or true feeling box.
-Also Mark if they use your Special NAME RELAT nelpful answer ere?" his?" on?"?" ags to get a chance to Mark one PROBLEMS Unpaid debts Haunted by a scandalous past Hunted by old enemies FLAWS Reckless and impulsive Haughty and superior Fickle and led by your passions your pockets [ R ] When you have Marked all on a Relationship or Weakne you rewrite it and gain a new Resource or Weakness ess,
+II: 1 1 Use a Strength/Resource and Hire me for a gig or hook me up with one to Activate a Weakness and invite SPEND A TOKEN GAIN A TOKEN trouble to Mark that Weakness to ignore Complications and GAIN A TOKEN N and narrate what happens ASK A QUESTION from t his list at any time.
+PROBLEMS Repair SPEND A TOKEN to get a full and helpful answer Unpaid debts Hacking "What should I be on the loo kout for here?" ☐ Haunted by a ☐ Entertainer "Who might be able to help v scandalous past Entertainer "What's the word on the stree ☐ Chemist "How might I be of service to - Hunted by old ☐ Medicine "Where could I get hold of ?" enemies ☐ Pilot or ASK THE SPIRITS FLAWS ☐ Silver tongue Reckless and Fast hands Lat them see your true self or true feelings to get a chance to Mar oh one impulsive box.
+Also Mark if they use you 8 8 K OHE ☐ Haughty and Lucky box.
+1 1100 17207 if they doe you Specim 1710 ec. superior ☐ Hidden caches of supplies [R] NAME RELATIONSHIP Fickle and led by ☐ Safe-houses and escape your passions routes [R] ☐ Items you happen to have in your pockets [R] When you have Marked all three boxes on a Relationship or Weakne you rewrite it and gain a new w Strenoth